livefreensmart/moderation-guidelines/general.md

 - the author violated Utopian policies or repeatedly violated the [guidelines][ut-guidelines] and ignored any feedback on improvement
 - it is evident that the submission is only for earning money; don't forget that money should not be the main reason to work on a project
 - the submission is of a very low quality that Utopian should not support
+- the submission was published by a banned user

 ### Staff Picks

 A staff picked contribution will get the highest vote possible in the category.
 Staff picks are the examples of outstanding contributions and posts submitted to Utopian.

 If you see a contribution worth to be picked and rewarded with the highest vote, **talk to the Community Manager before you fill the cells in the review sheet**.
 It is important.
 If you report a staff-pick-worth submission late, the contribution will not have a chance to get a higher reward.

+## Banned users

+Sometimes, you may face a situation that a user who violated the Utopian policies and guidelines several times, they are rude to the moderation team and other members of the Utopian community.

+In such cases, you should report the user to the Community Manager.
+We prepared a summary of general cases and violations a user can make and the duration of the penalty if they do so.
+More details on the ban policies and duration can be found in [here](bans.md).

 [ut-guidelines]: https://join.utopian.io/guidelines
 [ut-discord]: https://discord.gg/8E4pwuW